ICanBoogie/HTTP/README.md

 $info = $request->params['info'];
 ```

-The request parameters are also available by using the request as an array, in which case
-accessing undefined parameters simply returns `null`:
+Used as an array, the [Request][] instance provides these parameters as well, but returns `null` when a parameter is not defined:

 ```php
 <?php